 - Islandora – an open source community system, Islandora can be configured to allow users to log in with their ORCID iD, which enables the system to collect authenticated ORCID iDs.
 The ORCID module is not included upon install, but any Islandora site can make use of the feature.
 Currently, the module only allows for logging in with ORCID, not reading or writing data between Islandora and ORCID, but interested community members are encouraged to voice support for additional ORCID functionality in order to prioritize ORCID for development.
 For Islandora 7, the LASIR (Liberal Arts Sprint for Institutional Repositories) project also includes ORCID integration; see LASIR executive summary, GitHub, and the Islandora IR Interest Group page for more information.

-- Samvera – an open source community system, ORCID authentication is not built-in, but can be achieved via customizations within a local Samvera instance.
+- Samvera – an open source community software system, ORCID authentication is not built-in, but can be achieved via customizations within a local Samvera instance.
 An ORCID microservice can also be implemented to gather authenticated ORCID iDs for Samvera repositories (see example from University of Virginia below).
+Additionally, an ORCID API integration is available for Hyku (see demo video).

 Three Case Study Examples